JINR-Russia-Serbia: in search for new projects at intersection of IT, physics, and biology

 News, 29 April 2022

-On 28 April 2022, the Workshop “Computational biology and physics” was held, at which issues of scientific cooperation between the Laboratory of Radiation Biology JINR, the Laboratory of Information Technologies JINR, and scientific organisations of Serbia were discussed.
+On 28 April 2022, the Workshop “Computational biology and physics” was held, at which issues of scientific cooperation between the Laboratory of Radiation Biology JINR, the Laboratory of Information Technologies JINR, and scientific organizations of Serbia were discussed.

-Joint research conducted by LRB and MLIT on the development and implementation of algorithms for automation of radiobiological research set the stage for the cooperation between JINR and scientific organisations of the Republic of Serbia, the Associate Member of JINR.
+Joint research conducted by LRB and MLIT on the development and implementation of algorithms for automation of radiobiological research set the stage for the cooperation between JINR and scientific organizations of the Republic of Serbia, the Associate Member of JINR.
 The project “The Computer-Assisted Identification, Characterization, and Modeling of the Histological Data” was supported in the framework of the Agreement between JINR and the Ministry of Education and Science of the Republic of Serbia.
 It started in 2022.
 Representatives of Serbian institutes and research centres of the University of Belgrade are actively participating in the project.
 “Working together we hope that we will achieve excellent results.
 Combining physics with biology in one project, as well as with the most modern computer technologies gives broad prospects in research,” MLIT Deputy Director T. A. Strizh noted opening the meeting.

 LRB Director A. N. Bugay welcomed participants on behalf of the LRB team.
 “Now there is a kind of revolution in biological research.
 Modern information technologies based on computer vision and artificial intelligence are increasingly used in research.
 Such technologies are becoming indispensable instruments in biology,” he highlighted.